 Schools within the pool of consistently underperforming schools that have one or more subgroups with achievement levels below the highest performing comprehensive school based on all accountability factors within the state’s accountability system.
 The selection of schools for Targeted Support and Improvement occurs on an annual basis.

-Districts will be notified of schools selected for Targeted Support and Improvement in early spring 2018 to allow time to develop an improvement plan for implementation in the 2018-2019 school year.
+Districts will be notified annually of schools selected for Targeted Support and Improvement.

 Supports and Interventions